This content has been automatically translated from Ukrainian.

 - Spades: The name "spades" comes from the French "pique," which means "spear" or "spike."
 In early European decks, this suit symbolized weapons and military affairs, and in modern interpretation, it is often associated with complex or dangerous situations.

 - Hearts: The name "hearts" is directly related to the symbol of the heart.
 In many cultures, the heart symbolizes love, life, and emotions.
-It is one of the most positive suits in the card deck.
+It is one of the most positive suits in the deck.

 - Clubs: Clubs come from the French "trèfle," which means "clover."
 They symbolize luck and the natural world.
 In English-speaking countries, they are also called "clubs," which may refer to a weapon - a mace.